la-nacion-del-fuego/BlackHole-MasiveSun/README.md

 ![EmblemaFuegoControl](https://user-images.githubusercontent.com/38228291/67335050-6ba2c280-f523-11e9-93c5-928435fdd118.png)
 # BlacHole-MasiveSun

+This is a fork of Implementation of N-Body System Code, De La Luz, V. https://github.com/itztli/n-body.git

 #### How to run the program
 - Before running the program make sure you have the necessary requirements.